DJ's, actors and musicians

 DJ's, Actors, Musicians and other Performers

 Many artists, entertainers, actors and DJ’s who are performing in the United States or providing services in the United States and living in the Netherlands (outside the U.S.) are subject to US Income Tax Withholdings.
-In many cases the rights of taxation are not clear due to specific income sources and clash between different tax rules, which can lead to double taxation.
-We have an experience with preparation of U.S. tax returns for performers, artists and DJ's.
-We are experienced in allocation of taxation rights between the Netherlands and the United States and application for refunds of U.S. Withholdings in cases involving different performers and artists.
+In many cases, the rights of taxation are not clear due to specific income sources and clash between different tax rules, which can lead to double taxation.
+We have an experience with preparation of U.S. tax returns for performers, artists, and DJ's.
+We are experienced in the allocation of taxation rights between the Netherlands and the United States and application for refunds of U.S. Withholdings in cases involving different performers and artists.

 Advice to client